Southern Calamari

 Southern calamari is a fast growing, short-lived (around 12 months) species that reproduces quickly and produces a high number of offspring.
 Undertaking formal stock assessments (scientific assessments of the numbers of a species) of squid species is generally difficult for fishery managers, as reproduction is highly variable depending on environmental conditions.

-Southern calamari are caught using squid jigs and in haul nets.
-Jigging is a low impact, highly targeted fishing method, with minimal impacts on other species.
+Southern calamari are caught mostly caught using squid jigs and in haul nets.
+Jigging is a low impact, highly targeted fishing method, which causes no disturbance to the seafloor and has almost no catch other species.
 Haul nets are used in coastal waters, and have minimal impacts on habitat or threatened marine wildlife.
+A small proportion of the SA catch (~10%) comes as byproduct in trawl fishing targeting western king prawns.
+That fishery has a Green GoodFish ranking, so is considered a sustainable source.